LBRYFoundation/lbry.org/docs/news/256-kelvin/index.md

 ---
 author: samuel-lbryian
-title: 'Shining warm (and cool) lights on LBRY Kelvin'
+title: "Shining warm (and cool) lights on LBRY Kelvin"
-date: '2020-02-05 10:00:00'
+date: "2020-02-05 10:00:00"
-cover: 'kelvin.jpg'
+cover: "kelvin.jpg"
 category: update
 ---

 ## Reposts, content type icons, comment editing and more are here in the coolest LBRY Desktop release ever.

 Look, we get paid by how ridiculous our titles are, okay?
 You’ll probably live.
-But, *caveat emptor* and all.
+But, _caveat emptor_ and all.

 Let’s look at what’s in LBRY Kelvin.